The Jewish Orphanage in Frankfurt: Educational environment

-The children of the orphanage attended the school established by Rabbi Shimshon Raphael Hirsch.
+The children of the orphanage attended the school established by Rabbi Samson Raphael Hirsch.
 This school emphasized traditional Jewish values alongside a general education, serving as a model for modern Orthodox Jewish schools.
 The school no longer exists, but a plaque was placed in its location stating that: The school opened in 1853 and was forced to close in March 1939, after most of the teachers were arrested by the Nazis or fled for their lives.

 Under Nazi rule

 In 1935 many mothers from nearby villages and towns around Frankfurt, left without shelter or the ability to support their families, turned to the Jewish orphanage in Frankfurt, requesting to admit their children in the hope that they would receive protection, proper nutrition, and a good education.
 In addition to these children, others arrived from institutions that had been forcibly closed down.
 Isidor and Rosa Marx endeavored to admit as many children as possible and not turn them away.
 To accommodate them, beds were placed everywhere: in bedrooms, corridors, classrooms, and even in the dining room.

 As part of the requirements under the Nuremberg Laws, the non-Jewish staff working at the orphanage had to be dismissed.
 They were replaced by girls who had taken refuge in the orphanage, and were trained for the work.
 This training was important and beneficial for the girls, preparing them for their immigration to Israel.

 While the number of children seeking refuge in the orphanage increased, donations to the orphanage significantly decreased due to the emigration of Jews from Germany, economic difficulties faced by Jews, and the imposition of high taxes, especially on Jews.
 Jews leaving Germany were forbidden to take their money out of the country, so some contributed their funds to the orphanage.
 The tax exemption granted to the orphanage was also canceled in 1937.

 As the children travelled from the orphanage to school, they encountered statues or posters depicting Jews in a grotesque and humiliating manner.
 Additionally, non-Jewish children along the way intimidated them, chased after them and beat them.